Synthesis is not error correction

 None of these are present in Kim et al.'s design: no decomposition (whole tasks given to agents), no explicit oracle, no decorrelation (identical prompts and tools across agents).

-Kim et al.'s Independent topology applies synthesis where voting would be more appropriate — agents solve the same complete task independently, but their outputs are merged rather than compared.
+Kim et al.'s Independent topology applies synthesis where voting would be appropriate: agents solve the same complete task independently, but their outputs are merged rather than compared.
 This is a gap in the experimental design (voting with decorrelation was never tested), not evidence that multi-agent coordination is inherently negative-sum.
+The decomposition rules should encode this match explicitly.

 Open questions